JavierTovar19/Uart-_FPGA/Chapter-3:-NOT-Gate.-Inv.md

 [Examples of this chapter in github](https://github.com/Obijuan/open-fpga-verilog-tutorial/tree/master/tutorial/T03-inv)

 ## Introduction
-Let's model our first **combinational circuit**: an **inverter** (NOT Gate).
+Let's model our first **combinatorial circuit**: an **inverter** (NOT Gate).

-Combinational circuits make operations with the input bits, and then, they output the result. **They don't store bits, they just modify them**.
-The simplest of them all is the NOT gate, that has an input bit, and an output bit.
+Combinatorial circuits operate on the input bits, and then output the result. **They don't store bits, they just modify them**.
+The simplest of them all is the NOT gate, which has an input bit and an output bit.
 The output is always the inverse of the input.
 "0" turns into "1", and "1" turns into "0".

 ![Imagen 1](https://raw.githubusercontent.com/Obijuan/open-fpga-verilog-tutorial/master/tutorial/ICESTICK/T03-inv/images/inv-1.png)